 Marine Ecology Program

-Join us for a one-day or overnight Marine Ecology Program (MEP) for school and youth groups!
-The MEP is suitable for all learners and can be customized to suit the needs of your group and grade level.
-We recieve school students, summer camps, university classes, and adult groups interested in seeing and learning about coastal wildlife.
+Led by our knowledgeable intructors, the MEP is suitable for all ages and can be customized to suit the needs of your group or grade level.
+We recieve school students, youth groups, summer camps, university classes, and adult groups interested in seeing and learning about coastal wildlife.

 For more information and questions, email mep@fortross.org